lishangqiu/reddit_flair_bot/README.md

 ## Setup

 Replace line 1-8 to your own.
-Ask me in the comments if you have any question.
+Ask me in the reddit comment if you have any question.

 ## Usage